 Multi-Hop Is Available on Almost Every Server

-Double VPN (or multi-hop as Mozilla VPN calls it in its app) is a technology which routes your device’s web traffic through two servers instead of one.
+Multi-hop (Double VPN) is a technology which routes your device’s web traffic through two servers instead of one.

 One of Mozilla’s few extra features is custom DNS, which allows you to pick from ad blocking servers, tracker blocking servers, both at once, or a custom DNS of your own choosing (such as Google or Cloudflare’s).